Waste Water Treatment for zinc electroplating(1995)

 If not, your problem is easily solved -- you need to clarify or filter the wastewater.

-My personal experience is that sulphide chemistry is often the most powerful precipitating method for zinc.
-Even though you have already tried calcium polysulphide, you may obtain success with DTC (sodium diethyl dithiocarbamate) or Degussa's proprietary TMT15.
+My personal experience is that sulfide chemistry is often the most powerful precipitating method for zinc, like calcium polysulfide [adv: avail. from "Graus Chemicals], DTC (sodium diethyl dithiocarbamate) or Degussa's proprietary TMT15.

 Pine Beach, New Jersey